 How long at a time should you meditate?
 The more you meditate the more benefit you will receive, but you should not push or strain yourself.
-Start with a modest time, fifteen or twenty minutes, and gradually work up to an hour or an hour and a half, perhaps once a week meditating even longer if that is practical.
-There is a special value and benefit in meditating three hours.
+Start with a modest time, fifteen or twenty minutes, and gradually work up to an hour or an hour and a half at a time, perhaps once a week meditating even longer if that is practical.
+(There is a special value and benefit in meditating three hours.)
 But do not force or burn yourself out.
 It is a common trick of the negative mind to have you meditate for a very long time and then skip some days or weeks and then overdo it again.
 It is better to do the minimum time every day without fail.
 Remember the tortoise and the hare.

 Also, if you go about it the right way and live in the manner which makes you supremely responsive, one hour’s meditation can equal several hours of meditation done by an undisciplined and unpurified yogi.